Deploying Rapidflare

 AI Overview

 AI Overview shows a search-style block on your site (summary plus overlay).
 It uses the same Embed SDK as the other modes.
-You pass a container, optional prompt / autoSubmit for the first topic, and aiModeConfig for overlay text, branding, and the button.
+You pass display.container, optional top-level prompt for the first topic, and display options for branding and the CTA button.
+When prompt is set, AI Overview always auto-submits it on load.

 Why you need a second page

-Rapidflare may add userId and conversationId to buttonClickUrl when someone clicks the button—pass them into init() on the next page if you want to keep the same chat (see Next page (inline widget) below).
+Rapidflare may add userId and conversationId to ctaUrl when someone clicks the button—pass them into init() on the next page if you want to keep the same chat (see Next page (full-page widget) below).

 Example